7 Coziest Small Towns in The Pacific Northwest

 Hood River, Oregon

 Those looking for a winter adventure in a cozy town should head to Hood River, Oregon.
 The town is an hour from Portland.
 Getting to the town takes travelers on a beautiful drive along the Columbia River Gorge Natural Scenic Area, a spectacular river canyon 80 miles long.
-The town is beautiful any time of the year, but particularly in winter.
+The town is beautiful any time of year, but particularly in winter.
 Hood River is a hub of winter activities.
-Meadows Nordic Center in town offers miles of groomed track through breathtaking wooded meadows and trails, perfect for snowshoeing.
-After trekking through the trails, relax indoors and enjoy the s scenery.
+Meadows Nordic Center in town offers miles of groomed tracks through breathtaking wooded meadows and trails, perfect for snowshoeing.
+After trekking through the trails, relax indoors and enjoy the scenery.

 Snoqualmie, Washington